-Also known as Alternative Medicine or Alternative Therapy.
-Please note: these are not alternatives to medical treatment, they are complementary or additional to it.
+Please note: these are not alternatives to medical treatment, they are complementary to medical treatment.
+In other words these are extra to medical treatment.

 There is a wide variety of complementary therapies, ranging from ancient systems of medicine, such as acupuncture, to treatments such as massage and aromatherapy.
 What the therapies have in common is a view that concentrates on the whole person, the 'holistic' approach.
 They often also require an active participation in making lifestyle changes, for example to diet, exercise or positive thinking.